Featured Guides

 Nature expanded Registered Reports to all disciplines in 2026, but fewer than 1% of MEDLINE-indexed journals offer the format.
 Here is what the two-stage peer review process involves, which medical journals accept it, and what to do when yours does not.

-When a Journal Loses Its Indexing: Scopus and Web of Science Delistings in 2026
+When a Journal Loses Its Indexing: A 2026 Delisting Guide

 The OMB Federal Grant Overhaul: What NIH-Funded Medical Researchers Need to Know